 Complete Blood Count (CBC)

 This blood test tells doctors the number and size of the RBCs.
-It also shows if other blood cells like WBCs and platelets are normal.
+It also shows if other blood cells like white blood cells and platelets are normal.

 Serum Iron Levels